22 Ecommerce Order Fulfillment Statistics That’ll Change the Way You Think About Retail

 16. In an ecommerce setting, products can be manually handled 20 times or more.
 (Source) This increased handling means that the average ecommerce package is now dropped 17 times.
 (Source)

 In a traditional retail setting, on the other hand, product is handled (or “touched”) approximately 5 times on average.
 This increased handling has led to a number of evolutions in packaging as manufacturers and order fulfillment operations aim to reduce the chances that product will be dropped or damaged while also utilizing packaging that will not damage their various automation technologies.

 Ecommerce in Action

 The statistics discussed above help to put into perspective just why developing an effective ecommerce strategy is so important for modern retailers.
 Below, we provide some additional statistics about the so-called “royalty” of ecommerce—companies that are leading the pack in ecommerce—to see what lessons other retailers can glean.

-14. As of April 2018, Amazon Prime has over 100 million subscribers all over the world (Source), and some industry analysts expect that number to nearly triple to 275 million over the next decade.
+17. As of January 2020, Amazon Prime has over 200 million subscribers all over the world (Source), and some industry analysts expect that number to grow to 275 million over the next decade.
 (Source)